Aurora-yzj/openwrt-selinux-policy/README.md

 ## Addressing build configuration

-We have to create an OpenWrt IB archive that is (somewhat) tailored to our requirements.
+We have to create an OpenWrt `Image builder` archive that is (somewhat) tailored to our requirements.
 It has to have support for SELinux and for our Linksys WRT1900ACS target.
 ```
 [kcinimod@brutus ~]$ cd ~/openwrt
 [kcinimod@brutus openwrt]$ make -j$((`nproc` + 1)) menuconfig